Papal infallibility: Alteration of writings after Vatican I

 (Q.) But some Catholics before the Vatican Council denied the Infallibility of the Pope, which was also formerly impugned in this very Catechism.

 (A.) Yes; but they did so under the usual reservation – "in so far as they could then grasp the mind of the Church, and subject to her future definitions."

+The Catechism goes on to compare this to the doctrine of the divinity of Christ, which was not formally defined until the Council of Nicaea in 325.
+Sparrow Simpson remarks that this attitude would absurdly imply that Arians prior to Nicaea could be counted as Catholics.

 Modern objections

-A 1989–1992 survey of young people of the 15 to 25 age group (81% of whom were Catholics, 84% were younger than 19, and 62% were male) chiefly from the United States, but also from Austria, Canada, Ecuador, France, Ireland, Italy, Japan, Korea, Peru, Spain and Switzerland, found that 36.9% affirmed that, "The Pope has the authority to speak with infallibility," 36.9% (exactly the same proportion) denied it, and 26.2% said they did not know.
+A 1989–1992 survey of young people of the 15 to 25 age group (81% of whom were Catholics, 84% were younger than 19, and 62% were male) chiefly from the United States, but also from Austria, Canada, Ecuador, France, Ireland, Italy, Japan, Korea, Peru, Spain and Switzerland, found that 36.9% affirmed that, "The Pope has the authority to speak with infallibility", 36.9% (exactly the same proportion) denied it, and 26.2% said they did not know.

 A few Catholics in recent times, such as Hans Küng, author of Infallible?
 An Inquiry, and historian Garry Wills, author of Papal Sin, have refused to accept papal infallibility as a matter of faith.
 Küng was sanctioned by the Church by being excluded from teaching Catholic theology.
 Brian Tierney agreed with Küng, whom he cites, and concluded: "There is no convincing evidence that papal infallibility formed any part of the theological or canonical tradition of the church before the thirteenth century; the doctrine was invented in the first place by a few dissident Franciscans because it suited their convenience to invent it; eventually, but only after much initial reluctance, it was accepted by the papacy because it suited the convenience of the popes to accept it."
-Garth Hallett, "drawing on a previous study of Wittgenstein's treatment of word meaning," argued that the dogma of infallibility is neither true nor false but meaningless; in practice, he claims, the dogma seems to have no practical use and to have succumbed to the sense that it is irrelevant.
+Garth Hallett, "drawing on a previous study of Wittgenstein's treatment of word meaning", argued that the dogma of infallibility is neither true nor false but meaningless; in practice, he claims, the dogma seems to have no practical use and to have succumbed to the sense that it is irrelevant.

 In 1995, the Catholic feminist writer Margaret Hebblethwaite remarked:

 If in 1995 no one pays much attention when Rome bangs its fist and says "This is infallible", then what can we conclude?
 We can conclude that we are witnessing what may be the biggest decline of papal authority in real terms ever seen in history.

 Catholic priest August Bernhard Hasler (d.
 3 July 1980) wrote a detailed analysis of the First Vatican Council, presenting the passage of the infallibility definition as orchestrated.
 Roger O'Toole described Hasler's work as follows: